hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/writings_prose/819_a_preface.md

 with the attention it deserves.

 All wise men think alike.
-The reader, while reading this book, will hear the echo of the Bhagavad-Gitâ over and over again.
+The reader, while reading this book, will hear the echo of the Bhagavad-Gitā over and over again.
 Like the Bhagavad-Gita it says, "Give up all Dharmas and follow Me".
-The spirit of humility, the panting of the distressed soul, the best expression of Dâsya Bhakti (devotion as a servant) will be found imprinted on every line of this great book and the reader's heart will be profoundly stirred by the author's thoughts of burning renunciation, marvelous surrender, and deep sense of dependence on the will of God.
+The spirit of humility, the panting of the distressed soul, the best expression of Dāsya Bhakti (devotion as a servant) will be found imprinted on every line of this great book and the reader's heart will be profoundly stirred by the author's thoughts of burning renunciation, marvelous surrender, and deep sense of dependence on the will of God.
 To those of